freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-27.english.md

 ## Description
 <section id='description'>

 Create another variable named `--building-color4` and give it a value of `#538cc6`, make sure it's in the `:root` selector this time.
-Then use it as the `background-color` of the `bb4` element.
+Then use it to fill in the last building.
 </section>

 ## Instructions